Triratna Buddhist Community: Name change

-Controversies and criticism

-Spiritual lineage
+Reception

+Leadership

+The Triratna Buddhist Community is not led by a guru, as in some traditions, but instead operates through what has been called a "friendly hierarchy".
+David V. Barrett says problems had occurred at FWBO centres as a result of poor leadership in the organisation's early days.
+For example, he says that the Croydon centre had suffered from the combination of authoritarianism that had developed there and the centre leader's charisma, prior to that leader's removal.
+In 1997, Stephen Batchelor, a prominent Buddhist commentator, said that the FWBO operated as "a self-enclosed system" and that their writings "have the predictability of those who believe they have all the answers".

-Although Sangharakshita studied under, and in some cases received initiations from, eminent Buddhist teachers during his two decades in India, including Jagdish Kashyap, Dhardo Rinpoche, HH Dudjom Rinpoche, HH Dilgo Khyentse, and Jamyang Khyentse Rinpoche, author James William Coleman has noted that "he never worked closely enough with any teacher to be recognized as a dharma-heir".
+Sangharakshita's spiritual lineage has also been questioned by author James William Coleman.
+Sangharakshita studied under, and in some cases received initiations from, eminent Buddhist teachers during his two decades in India, including Jagdish Kashyap, Dhardo Rinpoche, HH Dudjom Rinpoche, HH Dilgo Khyentse, and Jamyang Khyentse Rinpoche, but Coleman says that "he never worked closely enough with any teacher to be recognized as a dharma-heir".

-Rather than leadership by a guru, the community instead operates through what has been called a "friendly hierarchy," which some critics have said can cause problems.
-In 1997, Stephen Batchelor, a prominent Buddhist commentator, was quoted as saying that the FWBO operated as "a self-enclosed system" and that their writings "have the predictability of those who believe they have all the answers".

-In 1980 Sangharakshita wrote of his "conviction that the less the FWBO is involved with 'Buddhist groups' and with individuals affiliated to existing Buddhist traditions, the better."
-Currently, however, the community is a member of the European Buddhist Union and the Network of Buddhist Organisations, individual members of the order serve on the board of the International Network of Engaged Buddhists, and the FWBO's former magazine, Dharma Life, frequently carried articles by Buddhists from other organisations.

 1997 Guardian report

-In October 1997, a report by Madeleine Bunting, then the religious affairs correspondent of the British Guardian newspaper, made wide-ranging allegations of sexual misconduct, dogmatism and misogyny within the movement during the 1970s and 1980s.
+In October 1997, a report by Madeleine Bunting, then the religious affairs correspondent of The Guardian, made wide-ranging allegations of sexual misconduct, dogmatism, and misogyny within the movement during the 1970s and 1980s.
+The report outlined three instances where men had reported feeling pressured or coerced into having same-sex relations within the FWBO.

-The most detailed complaints reported were claims by Mark Dunlop, who had lived with the movement's founder for a number of years in the early 1970s, and left the order in 1985.
-The report described intimate details of what Dunlop characterised as their relationship, and claimed that Sangharakshita, who declined to comment, had told him “that to develop spiritually he had to get over his anti-homosexual conditioning.”
+Mark Dunlop, who had lived with the movement's founder for a number of years in the early 1970s and left the order in 1985, said that Sangharakshita had told him "that to develop spiritually he had to get over his anti-homosexual conditioning".
+An anonymous source alleged similar behaviour from the leader of FWBO's Croydon centre, whom he described as "a very powerful, intrusive personality and incredibly manipulative".

-The report contained further allegations from an anonymous source, who said that he had been persuaded into a sexual relationship with the leader of FWBO's centre in Croydon, south of London.
-“The head of the community was a very powerful, intrusive personality and incredibly manipulative.
-He would intuitively become aware of people's vulnerabilities,” the source was reported to have said.

-A third concern drew on complaints by the mother of a former FWBO member who had committed suicide in 1990, following a history of depression.
-A report by a clinical psychologist said, among other things: “He feels the community attempted to alienate him from his family and from women, and that direct attempts were made to encourage him to practise homosexuality.
-He stated that he did not indulge in homosexual practices, although attempts were made for him to do so both by using inducements and by using threats.”
+The mother of a former FWBO member, who had committed suicide in 1990 following a history of depression, also claimed sexual coercion within the community.
+A report by the man's clinical psychologist said that he felt "the community attempted to alienate him from his family and from women", and that he was encouraged to have same-sex relations "both by using inducements and by using threats".